postalsys/email-guide/docs/transactional/sending.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Below, we'll walk you through examples of sending emails using the specified configuration:
+Below, I'll walk you through examples of sending emails using the specified configuration:

 - **Hostname**: smtp.example.com
 - **Port**: 465